 Optionally, you can customize which information you want to track as well as the fields used to store this information:

 - Choose the information you want to track.
 For example, if you only want to track the name of the last user to edit the feature and when these edits were made, you only need to specify the Editor Field and Edit Date Field settings.
-Creator Field and Create Date Field can be set to <None> in the drop-down list or left blank.
+You can set Creator Field and Create Date Field to <None> in the drop-down list or left blank.

 - Choose which fields will be used to store editor tracking information.
 For example, if you do not want to use the default field names for editor tracking, you have two options:

-- Create a field name when enabling editor tracking using the Add new field option in the drop-down list and typing the field name.
-For example, the Who_Edited_Last and When_Last_Edits_Made field names are provided to create fields using a specific naming convention.
+- Create a field when enabling editor tracking using the Add new field option in the drop-down list and type a name for the new field.
+For example, the Who_Edited_Last and When_Last_Edits_Made field names are provided to create new fields using a specific naming convention.
 When editor tracking is enabled, fields specified that do not exist will be created automatically.

 Reference an existing field in the dataset, such as Creator, from available fields in the drop-down list.
 Only fields matching the expected data types are displayed.